Community Assessment, Planning, and Action Process

 Every five years, AOK Networks engage in an iterative community assessment, planning, and action process to develop their three initiatives: Network Capacity, System Building, and Child and Family Outcome.
-While the assessments and process vary for each type of initiative, the common denominator is a continuous learning and adaptive process throughout the includes assessment, planning, and action process.
+While the assessments and process vary for each type of initiative, the common denominator is a continuous learning and adaptive process throughout that includes assessment, planning, and action process.

 AOK Networks begin the five-year program cycle by collecting local data.
 The Child and Family Initiative includes data about their community, children, and families.
 This data is compared to state, and sometimes, national data.
 Collaborative capacity data is gathered through the use of tools such as the Wilder Survey and the Illinois CSD Benchmarking Tool to inform the Network Capacity initiative.
 Other data tools and sources are used to inform the System Building Initiative depending on which system building component will be the focus of the cycle.